Fearless (Taylor Swift song)

-"Fearless" is a song by the American singer-songwriter Taylor Swift and the title track of her second studio album of the same name (2008).
+"Fearless" is a song by the American singer-songwriter Taylor Swift and the title track of her second studio album, Fearless (2008).
 She wrote the track with Liz Rose and Hillary Lindsey, and produced it with Nathan Chapman.
-A pop rock and country pop song, "Fearless" is instrumented by booming drums and chiming guitars.
+A pop rock, country pop, and country rock song, "Fearless" is instrumented by booming drums and chiming guitars.
 Lyrically, it sees Swift's narrator embracing the romantic drive of a thrilling first date, allowing herself to live true to her heart.

 Big Machine Records released "Fearless" to country radio in the United States as the album's fifth and final single on January 4, 2010.
 Music critics generally praised the production as catchy and engaging and the lyrics for portraying earnest adolescent sentiments; some retrospective reviews have regarded "Fearless" as one of Swift's best songs.
 In the United States, the single peaked at number nine on the Billboard Hot 100 and number 10 on Hot Country Songs, and it was certified platinum by the Recording Industry Association of America.
 The song also charted in Canada, Spain, and the United Kingdom.

 Swift included "Fearless" in the set list to her first headlining tour, the Fearless Tour (2009–2010); footage from the tour was used in the song's music video.
 She later included the song in the set lists of the Speak Now World Tour (2011–2012) and the Eras Tour (2023–2024).
 After a 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song and released it as "Fearless (Taylor's Version)" for her 2021 album Fearless (Taylor's Version).
 The re-recorded song charted in Australia, Canada, Singapore, and the United States.